mohammad-zolghadr/react-hooks-plus/README.md

 And then to use it, proceed as follows :

-> As the input parameter of the function, you must enter two numbers as `min` and `max` so that your final output is a number in your desired range.
+> As the function parameter of the function, you must enter two numbers as `min` and `max` so that your final output is a number in your desired range.

 ```javascript
 console.log(randomNumberRange(1, 100));